-Wife.
-Merciful! what you call that?
+Wife.--Merciful!
+What you call dat?

-W. A. He is our Father and Maker, and He pities and spares us.
+W.A.--He is our Father and Maker, and He pities and spares us.

-Wife.
-So then He never makee kill, never angry when you do wicked; then He no good Himself, or no great able.
+Wife.--So then He never make kill, never angry when you do wicked; then He no good Himself, or no great able.

-W. A. Yes, yes, my dear; He is infinitely good, and infinitely great, and able to punish too; and sometimes, to show His justice and vengeance, He lets fly His anger to destroy sinners, and make examples; many are cut off in their sins.
+W.A.--Yes, yes, my dear, He is infinitely good and infinitely great, and able to punish too; and sometimes, to show His justice and vengeance, He lets fly His anger to destroy sinners and make examples; many are cut off in their sins.

-Wife.
-But no make kill you yet; then He tell you, may be, that He no make you kill, so you make de bargain with Him, you do bad thing, He no be angry at you, when He be angry at other mans?
+Wife.--But no makee kill you yet; then He tell you, maybe, that He no makee you kill: so you makee the bargain with Him, you do bad thing, He no be angry at you when He be angry at other mans.

-W. A. No, indeed, my sins are all presumptions upon His goodness; and He would be infinitely just if He destroyed me, as He has done other men.
+W.A.--No, indeed, my sins are all presumptions upon His goodness; and He would be infinitely just if He destroyed me, as He has done other men.

-Wife.
-Well, and yet no kill, no makee you dead; what you say to Him for that?
-You no tell Him tankee for all that too?
+Wife.--Well, and yet no kill, no makee you dead: what you say to Him for that?
+You no tell Him thankee for all that too?

-W. A. I am an unthankful, ungrateful dog, that's true.
+W.A.--I am an unthankful, ungrateful dog, that is true.

-Wife.
-Why He no makee you much good better?

-You say He makee you.
+Wife.--Why He no makee you much good better? you say He makee you.

-W. A. He made me as He made all the world; 't is I have deformed myself, and abused His goodness, and made myself an abominable wretch.
+W.A.--He made me as He made all the world: it is I have deformed myself and abused His goodness, and made myself an abominable wretch.

-Wife.
-I wish you makee God know me; I no makee Him angry; I no do bad wicked thing.
+Wife.--I wish you makee God know me.
+I no makee Him angry--I no do bad wicked thing.

-[Here Will Atkins said his heart sunk within him to hear a poor, untaught creature desire to be taught to know God, and he such a wicked wretch that he could not say one word to her about God but what the reproach of his own carriage would make most irrational to her to believe; nay, that already she had told him that she could not believe in God, because he that was so wicked was not destroyed.]
+[Here Will Atkins said his heart sunk within him to hear a poor untaught creature desire to be taught to know God, and he such a wicked wretch, that he could not say one word to her about God, but what the reproach of his own carriage would make most irrational to her to believe; nay, that already she had told him that she could not believe in God, because he, that was so wicked, was not destroyed.]

-W. A. My dear, you mean you wish I could teach you to know God, not God to know you? for He knows you already, and every thought in your heart.
+W.A.--My dear, you mean, you wish I could teach you to know God, not God to know you; for He knows you already, and every thought in your heart.

-Wife.
-Why then He know what I say to you now?
-He know me wish to know Him; how shall me know who makee me?
+Wife.--Why, then, He know what I say to you now: He know me wish to know Him.
+How shall me know who makee me?

-W. A. Poor creature, He must teach thee, I cannot teach thee; I'll pray to Him to teach thee to know Him, and to forgive me that I am unworthy to teach thee.
+W.A.--Poor creature, He must teach thee: I cannot teach thee.
+I will pray to Him to teach thee to know Him, and forgive me, that am unworthy to teach thee.

-[The poor fellow was in such an agony at her desiring him to make her know God, and her wishing to know Him, that he said he fell down on his knees before her, and prayed to God to enlighten her mind with the saving knowledge of Jesus Christ, and to pardon his sins, and accept of his being the unworthy instrument of instructing her in the principles of religion; after which he sat down by her again, and their dialogue went on.
-N.B.-This was the time when we saw him kneel down and lift up his hands.]
+[The poor fellow was in such an agony at her desiring him to make her know God, and her wishing to know Him, that he said he fell down on his knees before her, and prayed to God to enlighten her mind with the saving knowledge of Jesus Christ, and to pardon his sins, and accept of his being the unworthy instrument of instructing her in the principles of religion: after which he sat down by her again, and their dialogue went on.
+This was the time when we saw him kneel down and hold up his hands.]

-Wife.
-What you put down the knee for?
+Wife.--What you put down the knee for?
 What you hold up the hand for?
 What you say?
 Who you speak to?
 What is all that?

-W. A. My dear, I bow my knees in token of my submission to Him that made me; I said O to Him, as you call it, and as you say your old men do to their idol Benamuckee; that is, I prayed to Him.
+W.A.--My dear, I bow my knees in token of my submission to Him that made me: I said O to Him, as you call it, and as your old men do to their idol Benamuckee; that is, I prayed to Him.

-Wife.
-What you say O to Him for?
+Wife.--What say you O to Him for?